The Best LA Bars For Your BirthdayThe 16 best LA bars for your birthday.

-Whether you’re looking for a big group all-night dance-a-thon, a quiet booth with some friends, or just a spot where you can take over and get sloppy, all your birthday bar answers are right here.
+Whether you’re looking for a big group all-night dance-a-thon, a quiet booth, or just a spot where you can take over and get sloppy, all your birthday bar answers are right here.

 We can help with your birthday eating too - check out the best LA restaurants for birthdays here.

-The cold reality is if you’re a low-key bar person, your options in West Hollywood are almost nonexistent.
-Save for Surly Goat, of course.
+It’s a cold reality: if you’re a low-key bar person, your options in West Hollywood are almost nonexistent.
+Save for Surly Goat.
 Located in a nondescript black building on Santa Monica, Surly Goat is one of the best rare beer bars in the entire city, and a surprisingly good spot for a big group.
 And don’t worry, the crowd isn’t just a bunch of pretentious dudes sitting around talking about acidity levels.
-There’s shuffleboard, arcade games, and a great side patio for all your birthday revelry.
+There’s shuffleboard, arcade games, and a side patio for all your birthday revelry.

 You go to a bar, you get a little drunk, and everybody goes home.
 If ever there was a time to mix up this boring routine, it’s your birthday.
 Head to Plaza instead.
-The drag bar on La Brea is easily one of the best and most unique nights you can have in LA, with one of the most diverse crowds you’ll find.
+The drag bar on La Brea is easily one of the best and most unique nights you can have in LA.
 Despite looking like a closed-down laundromat from the outside, the space is actually quite large, with a dirt cheap (and cash only) bar, and performances throughout the night.
 Game changer: they give you a bag of Doritos for every drink you order.

 Some people say Bigfoot Lodge’s woodsy theme is cheesy, and to them we say not cheesy enough.
-We live in the land of pool days in January and forest fire warnings for the majority of the year, give us those Yukon vibes all you want.
-Big Foot is always a good time thanks to its great cocktail list, an unpretentious crowd, and room to get a little rowdy on your most special day.
+We live in the land of pool days in January and forest fire warnings for the majority of the year, so give us those Yukon vibes all you want.
+Big Foot is always a good time thanks to its great cocktail list, an unpretentious crowd, and room to get a little rowdy.

 Hiding away on the second floor of the Roosevelt Hotel, it’s easy to forget about The Spare Room sometimes.
-But make no doubt it about, it’s one of the best bars in Hollywood.
-The place is actually massive, with a great bar area, plenty of booths, and two lanes of bowling to get your cardio in.
+But this is one of the best bars in Hollywood.
+The place is massive, with a great bar area, plenty of booths, and two lanes of bowling to get your cardio in.
 But put your Lucky Strike fears away - this is old-fashioned bowling and scores are kept by actually writing them down.
 Just make sure you reserve a lane in advance.